Hypothetical partition of Belgium

 The partition of Belgium is a hypothetical situation, which has been discussed by both Belgian and international media, envisioning a split of Belgium along linguistic divisions, with the Flemish Community (Flanders) and the French-speaking Community (Wallonia) becoming independent states.
 Alternatively, it is hypothesized that Flanders could join the Netherlands (Greater Netherlands movement) and Wallonia could join France (Rattachist movement) or Luxembourg.
 Both communities have a large degree of autonomy within the Belgian federation.
-Complicating questions of partition are the status in a partitioned Belgium of Brussels (an autonomous bilingual region, geographically located in the Flemish half of the country) and the minority German-speaking Community.
+Complicating questions of partition are the status in a partitioned Belgium of Brussels (an autonomous bilingual region, majority-francophone but with a large contingent of Dutch speakers, geographically located in the Flemish half of the country) and the minority German-speaking Community.

 Background

 The territories corresponding to the modern Belgian, Dutch and Luxembourgish states are collectively called the Low Countries.
 They emerged at the end of the Middle Ages as a set of more or less independent fiefdoms loosely linked to the Kingdom of France and the Holy Roman Empire.
 The southern part of this region—the Southern Netherlands, the Prince-Bishopric of Liège, the Imperial Abbey of Stavelot-Malmedy and the Duchy of Bouillon—was partitioned both politically into many fiefdoms, and linguistically into the Romanic and Germanic Sprachräume.
 The feudal borders did not match the linguistic borders, and some fiefdoms were divided into Francophone and Germanic regions.
 However, the ruling aristocracy, which usually spoke languages other than the population, did not much bother about these language-related disparities.
 After the 1581 secession of the Dutch Republic in the northern Low Countries, French progressively emerged in the Southern Netherlands under the influence of the Habsburg nobility and, later, of the French invasions, as the upper class language, not only at the court but also in the administration and in the political circles.

 Antagonism between speakers of French and Dutch increased after the independence of Belgium in 1830, when residents of the Southern Netherlands rebelled against the newfound hegemony of the northern provinces of the United Kingdom of the Netherlands.
 Major European powers were divided in opinion over the fallout of the revolution.
 Ultimately, the state of Belgium, composed of provinces of both French-speaking and Dutch-speaking people, gained independence as a buffer state between France and the Netherlands.
 French became the sole official language.
 Dutch speakers demanded equal rights beginning in the late 19th century, but these were only introduced gradually throughout the 20th century.
 While postage stamps became bilingual in 1893, it was not until 1967 that an official Dutch version of the Constitution was accepted.
 Since independence, socio-economic imbalances have fueled resentment between the two communities.